noironetworks/cko/README.md

 After successfully creation of the workload cluster network configuration in the Control Cluster, those files will be pushed to the Git repository.
 New folder with the name of the workload cluster will be created.

-### 5.2 Tracking Workload Clusters
+### 5.2 Diagnostics on the Workload Cluster

 #### 5.2.1 Verify CNI installation

 Regardless of the CNI installed, verify that all PODs get IP address and are in the Running or Completed state.

-**Note**, that some pods running in the host network namespace, and share node IP addresses - those will be running even without CNI installed.
+**Note**, that some pods running in the host network namespace and share node IP addresses - those will be running even without CNI installed.

 #### 5.2.2 View summary of CNI network configuration of Worlkoad Cluster